xapian/xapian-docsprint/howtos/range_queries.rst

 string, which indicates an open-ended range.
 In python this method should return a tuple of the value slot and the two strings modified so they can be used for :xapian-just-constant:`OP_VALUE_RANGE`.
-Rather than re-implement :xapian-class:`NumberValueRangeProcessor`, we wrap it to do the serialisation (due to the way python interacts with the API it's currently not possible to subclass it successfully here).
+Rather than re-implement :xapian-class:`NumberRangeProcessor`, we wrap it to do the serialisation (due to the way python interacts with the API it's currently not possible to subclass it successfully here).

-Value range processors are called in the order they're added, so our custom one gets a chance to look at all ranges, but will only 'claim' ranges which use integer numbers within the 500 thousand to 50 million range.
+Range processors are called in the order they're added, so our custom one gets a chance to look at all ranges, but will only 'claim' ranges which use integer numbers within the 500 thousand to 50 million range.